 It's never too late to develop energy efficient habits.
-This article outlines habits to adopt this year.
+This article outlines simple habits that can make a difference in your energy use.
 These include ensuring doors and windows have an airtight seal, using ceiling fans strategically, installing a clothesline, and operating large appliances at night.
 We also recommend regularly cleaning vents on appliances (e.g., refrigerators and dryers), installing a smart thermostat, and using programmable power bars to prevent phantom power consumption.

 Top energy-efficient habits you should adopt this year